ss-github-code/capstone_recsys/README.md

 | ---------------------------- | -------------------------- |
 | <img src="https://github.com/ss-github-code/capstone_recsys/blob/main/report/images/sas_train_valid_logloss.png?raw=true" alt="Loss SASRec model"/> | <img src="https://github.com/ss-github-code/capstone_recsys/blob/main/report/images/sas_ndcg_hit10.png?raw=true" alt="NDCG@10 and Hit@10"/>

+## Model Serving
+After training each model, we save the best model along with the trained weights.
+The trained model can be used for serving the predicted rating score for a user reviewing an item using the regression models or the predicted probability score or logit for a user reviewing the item next using the binary classification models.

-## Model Serving and Top K recommendations
+### Computing the Top K recommendations for a user
-For each model, we have added code to compute the top k recommendations for any user.
+For each model, we have added code to compute the top k recommendations for any user in their respective notebooks.
+The steps for computing the top k recommendations are as follows:
+- Identify the list of products that have not been reviewed by the user.
+- For each such product not reviewed by the user, identify the features required by each model to predict either a rating score (LightGBM, Wide & Deep, xDeepFM) or a probability score or logit of that item being reviewed by the user next given the review history of the user (SLi-Rec, SASRec).
+- Transform the input features according to the input requirements for each model.
+- Use the model's predict function to output the score for each product.
+Sort the scores for each product and we have the Top K recommendations across all categories.
+The generated dataframe also has the category column and we can use that information to generate Top K recommendations for a specific category.

+### Analyzing the review history of a sample user
-- For this study in order to compare the quality of recommendations made, we chose the user that had the most reviews in our dataset.
+- For this study in order to compare the quality of recommendations made, **we chose the user that had the most reviews** in our dataset.
 - This user had 324 product reviews.
 The 10 most recent ones in the training dataset were as follows:

 | Date | Main category | Other categories | Title |